sengourav/Electoral_bond_chatbot/README.md

 - Tools for querying and analyzing specific data points.
 - Customizable for research, educational, and public information purposes.

+## Usage Agreement
+Please review the [Usage Agreement](USAGE_AGREEMENT.md) for guidelines on how this repository may be used.
 <!---
 // ## Getting Started